-The main weakness of the Russian financial market, identified by the authors of the Financial Development Index, is the small share of assets of non-credit financial organisations against the backdrop of the banking system dominance, which, however, cannot provide an adequate level of domestic credit.
+The weakness of the Russian financial market, identified by the authors of the Financial Development Index, is the small share of assets of nonbank financial institutions against the backdrop of the banking system dominance, which cannot provide an adequate level of domestic credit so far.

 In the context of global competitiveness, an important task of the Russian financial market development remains the formation of the International Financial Centre (hereinafter, the IFC) in the Russian Federation.
 The need for the creation of the IFC was formulated in 2008, when the global economic and financial crisis revealed the urgent need for the diversification of the Russian economy, including through the development of a competitive financial sector and a market of professional financial services.
 In this regard, to set up the IFC in the Russian Federation, a Working Group has been formed at the Council for the Financial Market Development under the auspice of the President of the Russian Federation.
-Currently, there is an ongoing implementation of respective action plans.
+Currently,